-Officers are required to possess a Class "D" security license in compliance with Florida State Statute 493.
-Officers are assigned to patrol the campuses 24 hours a day, 365 days a year at the Gulfport campuses and during open hours at the Tampa Law Center.
+The University's Public Safety officers are non-sworn law enforcement personnel who are required to possess a Class "D" security license in compliance with Florida State Statute 493.
+Officers are assigned to patrol the campus 24 hours a day, 365 days per year; and while they do not have arrest authority, Public Safety does enforce university policy and parking regulations.